 My customers were product managers, so I should really understand them well, right?
 But no - every single time I talked to a customer I learned something new about product management, and got a new insight into how a product manager might work.
 I.e., “you are not your customer, even if you have the same job title as your customer.”

 Honestly, this is one of my biggest challenges.
 We have a complex enterprise software product.
 This means that some aspects of real testing only happens by real customers using their own data in production.
 Obviously, we do a lot of things prior to that.

-We start reviewing designs very early with customers (which is OK, but not that meaningful).
-Then we start reviewing actual implementations pretty early as well.
+We reviewing designs very early with customers (which is OK, but not that meaningful).
+Then we reviewing actual implementations pretty early as well.
 We open new features up to customers via feature keys, and on sandboxes, as early as we can also.
 But for so many of our features, they are only meaningful when running against the full data in a real world, so we never can quite accomplish what we’d like in testing before release.

 So, it’s very important that - although I know “i’m not my customer” - that I put myself in my customer’s shoes as much as possible while designing and developing a feature.

 For those of us that are “fresh” out of PM school (GA in my case), what advice do you have for us to market/position ourselves to 1) Get an interview, and 2) Land our first PM position...

 “How do I market myself?”
 This is a great question that I don’t know the full answer to.
 But are some things that are important to me: